Tip opening of saxophone mouthpiece

 |Ténor||1.60 to 3.80 mm||0.065 to 0.145 inches|

-The most commonly used unit of measurement is 1/1000th of an inch (for example, 90, 95, 100, 110 ...).
+The most common unit of measurement is 1/1000th of an inch (for example, 90, 95, 100, 110 ...).
 Brands like Berg Larsen, Bari or Ponzol use the value directly in thousandths of an inch for their scales.
-Other brands use a simple number but be careful! the values can vary from one brand to another: for example the 7 at Meyer corresponds to 80 (or 2.05 mm) while the 7 at Otto Link corresponds to 90 (2.3 mm)!
+Other brands use a simple number but be careful! the values can vary from one brand to another: for example a Meyer 7 corresponds to 80 (or 2.05 mm) while an Otto Link 7 corresponds to 90 (2.3 mm)!

 At Syos, we prefer to use the value of the tip opening in 100ths of millimeter.
 When you receive a Syos custom saxophone mouthpiece, this value is carved inside the mouthpiece shank (first three numbers following the model reference are the opening), for example 254, 292...
-Dor signature saxophone mouthpieces available on our online shop, you can choose the tip opening in the millimeter (equivalences are given) for the soprano signatures, the alto signatures, les tenor signatures et les baritone signatures.
+For signature saxophone mouthpieces, available on our online shop, you can choose the tip opening in millimeters (equivalents are given) for the signature sopranos, the signature altos, the signature tenors and the signature baritone.

 Tip-opening and manufacturing

-Between the smallest and largest tip-opening, there is only 2 mm difference.
-And between these extreme values one generally finds more than a dozen intermediate openings.
-It is therefore important to precisely control (at least 1/10 mm) the manufacturing process.
+Between the smallest and largest tip-opening, there is only a 2 mm difference.
+And between these extreme values there are generally over a dozen intermediate openings.
+It is therefore important to control (to at least 1/10 mm) the manufacturing process with minute precision.

-Hand finishing processes can easily change the opening of the mouthpiece.
-A difference of 0.1 mm (one tenth of a millimeter, do you realize what it represents?) appears very quickly polishing or sanding the tip of the mouthpiece or even the table.
-This explains why trying several same mouthpiece models of the same brand does not necessarily find the same feelings.
+Hand finishing processes can easily change the tip-opening of the mouthpiece.
+A difference of 0.1 mm (one tenth of a millimeter) can be created very quickly when polishing or sanding the tip of the mouthpiece or even the table.
+This is why, when trying several editions of the same model by the same brand, it does not necessarily result in the same experience of play.

 What is the influence of the tip-opening on the sound ?

-You will not be able to play on a saxophone mouthpiece too open for you, and will find it difficult to play on a mouthpiece too closed.
-The tip-opening of the saxophone mouthpiece will impact both the comfort of play, the sound volume and the tone-colour of the instrument.
-For the same reed strength, increasing the tip-opening of the saxophone mouthpiece will allow to have more sound volume and give more body and width to the sound.
-In return, a more open mouthpiece requires an effort of adaptation, and appears from the outset more difficult to play.
+You will hardly be able to get a sound out of a saxophone mouthpiece that is too open for you, and will find it difficult to play on one that is too closed.
+The tip-opening of the saxophone mouthpiece will impact the comfort of play, the volume and the tone-colour of the instrument.
+With the same reed strength, increasing the tip-opening of the saxophone mouthpiece will allow you to increase the volume and give more body and width to the sound.
+However, you do need to adapt your playing to a more open mouthpiece, and they seem more difficult to play at the start.

-The goal is not to play on the most open mouthpiece possible: you have to find your optimal comfort zone.
-Famous saxophonists such as Coleman Hawkins, Stan Getz or Charlie Parker played very closed mouthpieces (3*, 4, 4* ...) a good part of their life as a musician.
+The goal is not to play on the most open mouthpiece possible: but rather to find your optimal comfort zone.
+Famous saxophonists such as Coleman Hawkins, Stan Getz and Charlie Parker played very closed mouthpieces (3*, 4, 4* ...) for a good part of their as musical careers.

 The opening is the distance between the reed and the tip of the mouthpiece.
-Very small variation (<1 / 10th mm) will completely change the sound and playing comfort
+Very small variations (<1 / 10th mm) will completely change the sound and comfort of play

 An open mouthpiece will be more difficult to control, but allows for more power and more flexibility in the handling of sound.

-Just like everyone has his shoe size, each saxophonist has his/her tip-opening area in which he/she is comfortable.
+Just as everyone has their own shoe size, each saxophonist has their tip-opening in which they is are comfortable.